MattDodsonEnglish/docs/readme.md

 </style>
 ```

 The default value is `96px`, so you can increase this value to match your preference.
-If the loge image has a large white space around, make sure you trim that space to get good results.
+If the loge image has a large white space around it, make sure you trim that space to get good results.

 ---